 A broad, validated approach for promoting healthy social-emotional development and preventing the occurrence of challenging behaviors is to establish and implement high-quality environments.
 Such environments are characterized by clarity, safety, structure, predictability, the presence of interesting and stimulating materials and activities, and clear expectations for how children should behave.
 The implementation of high-quality environments includes considerations related not only to the physical setting but also to the manner with which adult-child interactions are conducted.
-The National Association for the Education of Young Children published pertinent guidelines regarding developmentally appropriate practice (Bredekamp & Copple, 1997).
-More specific to the needs of children with developmental challenges, the Division for Early Childhood (DEC) of the Council for Exceptional Children has published detailed guidelines regarding recommended practices for children with multiple risk factors and/or disabilities (Hemmeter, Smith, Sandall, & Askew, 2005; Sandall, Hemmeter, Smith, & McLean, 2005).
+The National Association for the Education of Young Children (NAEYC) published pertinent guidelines regarding developmentally appropriate practice (Bredekamp & Copple, 1997).
+More specific to the needs of children with developmental challenges, the Division for Early Childhood (DEC) of the Council for Exceptional Children has published detailed guidelines regarding recommended practices for children with multiple risk factors and/or disabilities (Hemmeter et al., 2006; Sandall et al., 2005).
 These practices are derived from the literature and have been validated in numerous ways.
 Adherence to these guidelines will serve to promote positive social development and prevent many, if not most, challenging behaviors.

-In addition to the DEC recommended practices, frameworks have been established for organizing evidence-based strategies in a hierarchical system for promoting healthy social-emotional development, preventing the emergence of challenging behaviors, and intervening with challenging behaviors when they occur.
+In addition to the DEC recommended practices, frameworks have been established for organizing evidence-based strategies in a hierarchical system for promoting healthy socialemotional development, preventing the emergence of challenging behaviors, and intervening with challenging behaviors when they occur.
 Such frameworks are known as tiered or multitiered approaches.
-One well-known framework that pertains to social-emotional behaviors is the Pyramid Model (Fox, Dunlap, Hemmeter, Joseph, & Strain, 2003).
+One well-known framework that pertains to social-emotional behaviors is the Pyramid Model (Fox et al., 2003).
 Like many multitiered approaches, the Pyramid Model includes three levels, with each level being associated with evidence-based strategies.